MoonLight314/MoonLight314.github.io/_posts/2021-03-17-Win10_Tensorflow_2_GPU_EN.md

 <br>
 <br>

-* Tensorflow 2.x을 Anaconda에서 설치하려고 하니 뭔가 잘 되지 않았습니다.
+* When I tried to install Tensorflow 2.x with Anaconda, something didn't work well.

-* Anaconda에서 Keras를 설치하면 Tensorflow 1.x와 GPU Support에 필요한 CUDA / cuDNN 등을 자동으로 설치해서 편리하게 사용했는데 많이 아쉽더군요.
+* When Keras is installed in Anaconda, Tensorflow 1.x and CUDA / cuDNN, which are required for GPU Support, are automatically installed and used conveniently, but it was a lot of disappointment.

-* 아마 Package간 호환을 위한 Version Matching이 아직 잘 되지 않은 것 같습니다.
+* It seems that version matching for compatibility between packages has not been done yet.

-* 그래서, 이번에 Windows 10에서 Anaconda환경에서 Tensorflow 2.x & GPU Support 환경을 손수, Manual하게 꾸며볼까 합니다.
+* So, in this post, I am going to manually setup Tensorflow 2.x & GPU support environment in the Anaconda environment on Windows 10.

-* 이번 Post 내용은 아래의 영상을 참고하여 작성되었습니다.
+* The content of this post was created by referring to the video below.

   [Anaconda/window10 - Tensorflow 2.0 GPU 시원하게 설치해보자! (visual studio 2017/cuda10.0/cudnn)](https://www.youtube.com/watch?v=Mgpy97F2YUM)